White Oak Pastures in Bluffton, Georgia. Photo by Laura Mortelliti

 You don't have to head out West to experience life on a genuine dude ranch; simply head to Southern Cross Guest Ranch in Madison.
 In addition to staying the night at Southern Cross (some rooms have Jacuzzis and fireplaces!), you also experience caring for and riding their horses.
 Guests are involved in the entire process of horseback riding, including brushing the horse and managing the tack.
 There is also a pool, a game room, mountain bike trails, and plenty of space for roaming and relaxing.

 Dunham Farms in Sunbury

 For 250 years, Dunham Farms has welcomed guests into its country quarters.
 Unplug from the bustling tech world, and check into one of the farm’s cottages for the weekend.
 Dunham Farms offers kayaking, delicious dining options (including a high tea service!), and informative and interactive tours throughout the year.
 Dunham’s accommodations can house couples as well as large family reunions and gatherings – there’s enough space for everyone!

-Wander off the farm and explore nearby historic sites such as the famous Dorchester Academy and Museum and Fort Morris.
+Wander off the farm and explore nearby historic sites such as the famous Dorchester Academy and Museum and Fort Morris State Historic Site.
 A half-hour down the street is the historic district of Savannah, famous for its history and exciting night life.